NanMu93/dify-kubernetes/README_EN.md

 Currently, the debugging port for the Dify plugin has been changed to the NodePort type, with the port number set to `31000`.
 The IP address corresponds to the Kubernetes node IP where the `dify-plugin-debug` `service` is running.

-If you need to develop your own plugins, refer to the official documentation: [text](https://docs.dify.ai/zh-hans/plugins/quick-start/develop-plugins)
+If you need to develop your own plugins, refer to the official documentation: [develop plugins](https://docs.dify.ai/zh-hans/plugins/quick-start/develop-plugins)

 ## Improvements